DIRECTIONS FOR USE ON WOOD

 FOR THINNER APPLICATION

-Use only our #20 solvent, denatured alcohol, or methanol with the 77 Lubricite™.
+Use our #100 solvent, denatured alcohol, or methanol ONLY with the 77 Lubricite™.
 Any other thinner will not achieve the same results.

 *To thin: wet the pad with both solvent and 77 Lubricite™ completely before starting.
 Keep the pad moistened with solvent, add the 77 and press the pad and contents vigorously in the palm of your hand.

 You can readily manipulate the applications to produce a thin or heavier coat as desired.
 The solvent will be pressed through the gum while padding, thereby helping to temper the gum to the surface.
 Add more 77 Lubricite™ or solvent to the pad as needed.

 FOR TOUCH- UP

 Use only aniline/mineral powders with 77 Lubricte™.
 Using a small brush, mix small amounts directly on a porous surface like cardboard, and combine as you would on a painters palette.
 Apply mixed powder color directly to surface to fill in scratches or any touch-ups needed.
 Continue with the french polishing steps above.

 FOR LEATHER PRODUCTS

 For additional information, click here Guide To French Polishing.
 Learn how to properly use 77 Lubricite™, a fantastic shellac used for wood polishing, woodworking, and for use on leathers.
 When using the French polishing technique, the end result will be a beautiful finish!

 Please reach out to us today and learn more about this product.
 From commercial lacquer remover, to padding lacquer, to wood finishing lacquer, and much more!
 We look forward to hearing from you!